Home | Current Schedule | Waiver | Articles | Links | About Us | Contact Us

 What happens at your meetings?

 The first part of each meeting is taken up with Club business - discussion of past paddles, upcoming events and ongoing issues - for about 45 mins.
 Afterwards, there is a scheduled presentation, often a member's slide show of a recent camping paddle or excursion, but sometimes a guest speaker.
-Past meetings have featured archeologists, anthropologists and icthyologists, politicians, kayak manufacturers, authors and professional shark hunters.
-The only criteria are Hawaii (or the Pacific), the ocean and/or kayaks.
+Past meetings have featured archeologists, anthropologists and icthyologists, politicians, kayak manufacturers, authors, environmentalists and professional shark hunters.
+The only criteria are an interest in Hawaii (or the Pacific), the ocean and/or kayaks.

 How do I join the club?